Changing a Child's Name

 If a parent has already started calling the child by another name and the other parent disagrees;

-the matter can be brought before a family law court for a decision about what name the child will be called by.
+the matter can be brought before the Federal Circuit and Family Court of Australia for a decision about what name the child will be called by.
 Once a court order is made, parents must use the name as ordered by the court.

 A range of factors can be considered including the child's living circumstances and arrangements, the child's view, the child's family and relationships, and any relevant reason that might show whether it is better or not, for a change of name to occur.